 SECTION 2- General Meetings

 a.
 Bi-weekly meetings for general study and administrative matters shall be determined by the Executive Board and published prior to the season by the Secretary/Treasurer.
-Active members are required to attend five (5) meetings per year, one of which shall be the interpretation clinic.
+Active members are required to attend six (6) meetings per year, one of which shall be the interpretation clinic.
+If dues are paid by March 1st and the active member attends the mandatory interpretation clinic, the clinic will count at two (2) meetings.
+Failure to meet this requirement will result in the loss of the remainder of the active member’s game schedule, including youth games.
+A mid-season attendance check will be made and warnings will be issued by the President.
+If the active member is not able to correct their attendance issue, post-season assignments will be revoked as well as voting privileges during business meetings.
 Clock operators are required to attend three (3) meetings per year, one of which shall be the interpretation clinic.
 Sectional meetings may be scheduled at the discretion of the Executive Board.
 Failure to comply with attendance criteria will be taken up with the Executive Board for disciplinary action.
-Any member working a sanctioned assignment, approved by the Executive Board, on the date of a meeting, shall have met the attendance requirement for that meeting.
+If the active member has a work commitment that prevents them from meeting the attendance requirement, the active member will need to sit down with the Executive Board to discuss alternatives to meeting the requirement.

 SECTION 3- Business Meeting